jmwii1981/cl-web2-sep-2022/09-05-08/2-Fundamentals.md

 ## Security and the `eval()` Function
-JS's `eval()` function accepts a string and will take that string and parse it, executing the code.
+JS's `eval()` function evaluates JS code represented as a string and returns its completion value.
+The source is parsed as a script.
+In other words, JS's `eval()` function accepts a string and will take that string and parse it, executing the code.
 This is important because if you use the `eval()` function on user inputted string, and that string is code, then the code will execute and could potentially compromise your application.
 This is why you should _avoid_ using the `eval()` function.

 ## Preventing Man-in-the-middle Attacks